Industry Standard

 International Suppliers of South Sudan Gold

-Interestingly, many buyers do not purchase gold directly within South Sudan.
-Instead, they access South Sudan-origin gold through international markets.
+Many buyers do not purchase directly inside South Sudan.
+Instead, they access South Sudan-origin gold through international markets after refining and export.

 • Investors